 (f) Verbal statements made to outside parties during meetings, briefings, press conferences, or during telephone conversations; interviews with the media;

 (g) Speeches given on behalf of ESR-REIT; and

 (h) Corporate Website (www.esr-reit.com.sg)

-As an on-going process, the IRCC team will survey its stakeholders especially the investment community from time to time to gauge external opinion, either by way of formal meetings, or through seeking verbal opinion during occasions of contact with them.
+As an on-going process, the IRCC team will survey its stakeholders especially the investment community from time to time to gauge external sentiments, either by way of formal meetings, or through seeking verbal opinion during occasions of contact with them.
 External opinion will be sought not only on operational and performance matters, but also on governance and strategic issues.

 Recognising that factors affecting the unit price performance of ESR-REIT are often beyond management control and subject to market conditions, the IRCC team will nevertheless endeavour to address any enquiries of investor or unitholder received and formulate an appropriate response.